dynamoose/dynamoose/docs/_docs/config.md

   create: true, // Create table in DB, if it does not exist,
   update: false, // Update remote indexes if they do not match local index structure
   waitForActive: true, // Wait for table to be created before trying to use it
-  waitForActiveTimeout: 180000 // wait 3 minutes for table to activate }
+  waitForActiveTimeout: 180000, // wait 3 minutes for table to activate
+  serverSideEncryption: false // Set SSESpecification.Enabled (server-side encryption) to true or false (default: true) }
 ```